lightsoutgames/godot-accessibility/README.md

 2. In the submenu, click Project Settings.
 3. Tab until you reach the tab list.
 4. Arrow right to Input Map.
-5. Here you can either create a new bindable action by typing a name into the text field, or tab to the tree and select an existing action to bind a new key/controller to.
+5. Here you can either create a new bindable action by typing a name into the text field, or tab to the tree and select an existing action to bind a new key/controller button to.
 6. When in the tree, you'll need to access controls for the individual items.
 Godot is a bit odd in how it associates controls with tree items.
 Sometimes they're context menus.
 Others, as here, they're a horizontal row of buttons in one of the tree row cells.
 To access these, select an action, arrow right twice, and use Home/End to switch between individual buttons on each row.
 There should be an _Add_ button of some sort.
 Select it and press _Space_ or _enter_.
 7. You then land on a popup menu allowing you to bind a key, joystick button, etc. Arrow to _Key_ and press _Enter_.
 8. If you select the option to add a key to an action, focus lands in a dialog.
 You won't get any speech for this.
 I think you're supposed to do this by pressing the desired key, then clicking a Close button.
 Naturally, for us this would bind everything to _Space_ or _enter_.
 Instead, the addon closes the dialog automatically after five seconds, so press your desired key or combination and wait.
 Pressing a second key or combination clears the first, so if you make a mistake, just press the correct key combination.
 You won't get speech feedback until the dialog closes.